timsjpark/ruby_koans_timsjpark/Notes.md

   that might help you identify when the problem occurred.

 * The `ensure` clause is also helpful to guarantee that some code is run.

+### Iteration

+* `Array.find` can locate the first element matching a criterion.

+* The `Array.inject` method can be very useful in applying operations over all of the elements in an array.
+Read RubyDoc for details on syntax/use.